 You might be wondering why the

-PSPDFKit.framework folder is over 160 MB large.
+PSPDFKit.framework folder is more than 160 MB in size.
 This can be irritating at first, especially considering that Apple only allows downloading apps over cellular data if they are smaller than 100 MB.
-However, this is not the size that your users will get.
+However, this is not the size your users will get.

-The PSPDFKit SDK covers most of the PDF specification, which contains thousands of pages and, thus, is quite complex.
-PSPDFKit includes a complete PDF renderer, cryptography and many UI components.
-This results in a lot of code and thus a sizable binary, although there are certain factors that make it appear larger than it actually is.
-We’re working hard to ensure the framework size stays as low as possible.
+The PSPDFKit SDK covers most of the PDF specification, which contains thousands of pages and is therefore quite complex.
+PSPDFKit includes a complete PDF renderer, cryptography, and many UI components.
+This results in a lot of code and a sizable binary, although there are certain factors that make it appear larger than it actually is.
+We’re working hard to ensure the framework size stays as small as possible.

-The SDK binary includes slices for i386, x64, armv7 and arm64.
-For armv7 and arm64, Bitcode is included as well, which basically results in six different slices.
-(Learn more about bitcode here) Each slice is a full and complete copy of the SDK, and only one slice is required for your users.
-During integration a script runs that ensures that the Simulator slices (i386, x64) are stripped away from our SDK, resulting in a size reduction of about 30%.
+The SDK binary includes slices for i386, x64, armv7, and arm64.
+For armv7 and arm64, bitcode is included as well, which basically results in six different slices.
+(Learn more about bitcode here.)
+Each slice is a full and complete copy of the SDK, and only one slice is required for your users.
+During integration, a script runs to ensure that the Simulator slices (i386, x64) are stripped away from our SDK, resulting in a size reduction of about 30 percent.

-Update: As of Xcode 8.3, the Bitcode slice is now even larger.
+Update: As of Xcode 8.3, the bitcode slice is now even larger.
 Please dupe rdar://31302382.
-This only affects your developer/download experience and is fully stripped away for end users.
+This only affects your development and download experience and is fully stripped away for end users.

 Adobe Character Maps

 The PDF specification requires us to embed a sizeable list of character maps that add a few megabytes per architecture to ensure that text in PDF form can be converted to Unicode to make search and text selection work as expected.
-This is required for many documents, and is especially important to decode documents with CJK characters.
-We already optimize these charater maps into a more efficient binary format to save both CPU time and size compared to the raw text version.
-(See this repository to get an idea how a subset of them looks like unprocessed.)
+This is required for many documents, and it is especially important for decoding documents with CJK characters.
+We already optimize these character maps into a more efficient binary format to save both CPU time and size compared to the raw text version.
+(See this repository to get an idea of how a subset of character maps looks unprocessed.)

-Rendering PDF documents is quite complex.
-We have a separate document explaining some of the challenges.
+Rendering PDF documents is a complex task, so we have a separate document explaining some of the challenges.